hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 To enable ThreadSanitizer, compile and link your program with `-fsanitize=thread` option.
 To get a reasonable performance add `-O1` or higher, and use `-g` to produce more meaningful output.
 Note that the runtime behavior can be influenced by the `TSAN_OPTIONS` environment variable.

-For example, the following code contains a data race that should be detected by this sanitizer, using the commands below to compile and link with the Clang compiler:
+For example, the following code contains a data race that should be detected by this sanitizer:

 ```c++
 // tsan_example.c